ogs22/cookbook/glossary/cent.md

-An American unit of money, equal to a hundredth of a dollar.
+An American unit of money, equal to a hundredth of a dollar or a euro.

 French for 100.